Three Minute Thesis (3MT®) Competition

 Resources for Presenters

-This prep session will provide strategies for presenting your research concisely and persuasively.
+This prep session provides strategies for presenting your research concisely and persuasively.
 Receive tips on public speaking, slide design, and body language to ensure your delivery is confident, clear, and impactful.
-Get answers to questions, share insights with fellow participants, and collaborate in a supportive environment.
-Engage in interactive exercises to practice condensing your research into a concise format, with constructive feedback from experienced facilitators from the Expressive Communication Center.
+Find out how to condense your research into a concise format with this presentation by experienced facilitators from the Expressive Communication Center.

 • Schedule an Individual Session with ECC to practice your presentation and receive personalized feedback in a one-on-one session: Expressive Communication Center | College of Liberal Arts | RIT